 Spinach and Mushroom: Make a tasty spinach and mushroom dish by cooking mushrooms and spinach with garlic, then layering them with eggplant slices.
 Top with a sprinkle of Parmesan and Italian seasoning for extra flavor.

-Add some protein: For a protein boost in your eggplant lasagna, try adding ground beef, ground turkey, or Italian sausage to your tomato sauce.
+Add some protein: For a protein boost in your eggplant lasagna, try using my homemade Instant Pot meat sauce with ground beef instead of only tomato sauce.

 Avoid Watery Or Soggy Eggplant Lasagna